-The primary supervisor is responsible for planning the student's course of study and for keeping an eye on their overall progress.
+The primary supervisor is responsible for planning the student's course of study and for overseeing their progress.
 The primary supervisor's approval and signature is required on applications to the Graduate Studies Committee on a wide range of matters.